itsxodus/LMS/README.md

 # LMS
-Library Media System; University of New Haven - Fall 2020 - CSCI-1110-05
+Library Management System; University of New Haven - Fall 2020 - CSCI-1110-05

 Thank you for using MEDKS Library Management System!